jr69ss/kitsune/README.md

 - Option to choose either csv or json format to save data

 ### Scanning
-- ordinary Nmap recon scanning
+- **ordinary Nmap recon scanning**

-- Nmap Shodan API Scanning
+- **Nmap Shodan API Scanning**
   - Utilizes Nmap's Shodan NSE script

-- anonymous scanning with automated "burnable" DigitalOcean droplet deployment + nmap + tor.
+- **anonymous scanning with automated "burnable" DigitalOcean droplet deployment + nmap + tor**
-  - Most secure aggressive scanning method! (used by the pro bad guys lo
+  - Most secure aggressive scanning method! (used by the pro bad guys lol)
   - Automates droplet spinup and utilizes tor to avoid correlation attacks
   - Sets up nmap scanning automatically so you only need to input target URL/IP
   - Automatically "burns" the droplet after scanning is finished

-- GitHub repo secrets scanning with truffleHog
+- **GitHub repo secrets scanning with truffleHog**
   - Goes through entire commit history of each branch
   - Check each diff from each branch
   - Checked through utilizing regex and entropy
-  - Evaluates Shannon entropy for both the base64 char set and hexidecimal char set.
+  - Evaluates Shannon entropy for both the base64 char set and hexidecimal char set
-  - Custom regexes for things like subdomain enumeration and s3 bucket detection.
+  - Custom regexes for things like subdomain enumeration and s3 bucket detection

 ### OSINT
-- facial recognition reverse image search module
+- **facial recognition search module*
   - With 1 pic and a name, you can search the internet for any SNS profiles.
   - Modified EagleEye with better facial recognition algorithm and support for around 75 sites.